Secular Democratic Front

-The Secular Democratic Front or Mahajot or Left-Congress Alliance is an opposition front and an electoral understanding of secular political parties in Tripura, India consisting of the Left Front (Tripura) and the Indian National Congress which formed before the 2023 Tripura Legislative Assembly election with the objective of defeating the incumbent Bharatiya Janata Party in the upcoming elections.
-The main parties in this coalition are the Communist Party of India (Marxist) and the Indian National Congress along with other minor parties in the Left Front (Tripura).
-The front failed to win the elections and meet their objective.
-This is currently the official opposition in Tripura Legislative Assembly.
+The Secular Democratic Front (SDF) is an opposition front in the Indian state of Tripura consisting of the Left Front and the Indian National Congress which formed before the 2023 Tripura Legislative Assembly election in opposition to the incumbent Bharatiya Janata Party government.
+The main parties in this coalition are the Communist Party of India (Marxist) and the Indian National Congress, alongside other minor parties.
+SDF is currently the official opposition in Tripura Legislative Assembly.